zowe/docs-site/docs/user-guide/install-zos.md

     d.
 When you are in the directory you want to transfer the Zowe PAX file into, issue the following command:

      ```
-     put <pax-file-name>.pax
+     put <zowe-v.r.m>.pax
      ```

-    Where _pax-file-name_ is a variable that indicates the full name of the PAX file you downloaded.
+    Where _zowe-v.r.m_ is a variable that indicates the name of the PAX file you downloaded.

     **Note:** When your terminal is connected to z/OS through FTP or SFTP, you can prepend commands with `l` to have them issued against your desktop.
-To list the contents of a directory on your desktop, type `lls` where `ls` will list contents of a directory on z/OS.
+To list the contents of a directory on your desktop, type `lls` where `ls` lists contents of a directory on z/OS.

-3. When the PAX file is transferred, expand the PAX file by issuing the following command in an ssh session:
+3. When the PAX file is transferred, expand the PAX file by issuing the following command in an SSH session:

     ```
-    pax -ppx -rf <pax-file-name>.pax
+    pax -ppx -rf <zowe-v.r.m>.pax
     ```

-    Where _pax-file-name_ is a variable that indicates the name of the PAX file you downloaded.
+    Where _zowe-v.r.m_ is a variable that indicates the name of the PAX file you downloaded.

     This will expand to a file structure.